 Damages You Might Be Entitled to In a Premises Liability Case

 Injured victims typically incur what is known as damages after a premises liability accident.
-There are two main types of damages available in an insurance claim and lawsuit: economic and non-economic.
+Two main types of damages are available in an insurance claim and lawsuit: economic and non-economic.

 Economic damages are the expenses associated with an injury, such as: